Beijing on alert after COVID-19 cases discovered in school

-BEIJING (AP) — Beijing is on alert after 10 middle school students tested positive for COVID-19, in what city officials said was an initial round of testing.
+BEIJING — Beijing is on alert after 10 middle school students tested positive for COVID-19, in what city officials said was an initial round of testing.

 City officials suspended classes in the school for a week following the positive test results on Friday.
 The Chinese capital also reported four other confirmed cases that day that were counted separately.